2025 SEA Games: Host city contract

 During the first SEAGF council meeting for the 2025 SEA Games in June 2024, the host city contract was signed by Chadchart Sittipunt, the Governor of Bangkok, Thawatchai Srithong, the Governor of Chonburi province, and Somnuek Promkhieo, the Governor of Songkhla province.
-The ceremony followed the model of the Olympic and Asian Games host city agreements, marking the first time a SEA Games host city contract has been signed.
+The ceremony followed the model of the Olympic and Asian Games host city agreements, marking the first time a SEA Games host city contract had been signed.

 Handover ceremony

-As per tradition, the handover ceremony of the SEAGF flag and the artistic performance for the 2025 SEA Games took place during the closing ceremony of the 2023 SEA Games in Phnom Penh, Cambodia, on 17 May 2023 at the Morodok Techo National Stadium.
+The handover ceremony of the SEAGF flag and the artistic performance for the 2025 SEA Games took place during the closing ceremony of the 2023 SEA Games in Phnom Penh, Cambodia, on the 17th of May in 2023 at the Morodok Techo National Stadium.

-First, the SEAGF flag was passed from Vath Chamroeun, Secretary General of the Cambodia SEA Games Organizing Committee (CAMSOC), Thong Khon, President of the National Olympic Committee of Cambodia (NOCC), and Tea Banh, Chairman of CAMSOC, to Prawit Wongsuwan, President of the National Olympic Committee of Thailand (NOCT), and Gongsak Yodmani, Governor of the Sports Authority of Thailand (SAT).
-Other delegates at the handover ceremony included Chaiyapak Siriwat, Vice President of the NOCT; Cherdkiat Atthakor, Thai Ambassador to Cambodia; Chadchart Sittipunt, Governor of Bangkok; Niti Wiwatwanich, Deputy Governor of Chonburi province; Jesada Jitrat, Governor of Songkhla province; Natt Intracharoen, Vice Secretary General of the NOCT; and Prachum Boonthiam, Deputy Governor of SAT.
-This was followed by the raising of the Thai flag and the playing of its national anthem.

 The artistic performance for this segment, titled Sawasdee SEA Games, meaning Hello SEA Games in Thai, was performed by Kid Buaksib, a contemporary Thai dancer and artist.
 They were a finalist in seasons 1 and 2 of Thailand's Got Talent.

 Kick-off ceremony

-The kick-off ceremony for the 2025 SEA Games and the 2025 ASEAN Para Games was held at the Hua Mak Sports Complex in Bangkok on December 7, 2024.
-The event was attended by Sorawong Thienthong, Chairman of the Organizing Committee and Minister of Tourism and Sports (MOTS), along with Gongsak Yodmani, Governor of the Sports Authority of Thailand (SAT), representatives from the National Olympic Committee of Thailand (NOCT), the Paralympic Committee of Thailand (PCT), and various national sports associations.
+The kick-off ceremony for the 2025 SEA Games and the 2025 ASEAN Para Games was held at the Hua Mak Sports Complex in Bangkok on the 7th of December in 2024.

-The event also featured renowned athletes, including Vareeraya Sukasem, an Olympic skateboarder, and Saysunee Jana, a five-time Paralympic gold medalist in wheelchair fencing.
-Additionally, several celebrities joined the occasion, such as Matthew Deane, Khemanit Jamikorn, James Fagerlund, and Nakorn Silachai.

-Sorawong announced that the 2025 SEA Games and the 2025 ASEAN Para Games will be held under the themes of Green SEA Games and Sustainable Paralympics.
-The games aim to achieve net-zero emissions by promoting eco-friendly transportation, utilizing sustainable products, and selecting venues that prioritize environmental protection.
-This environmentally friendly vision will also be implemented in the 2025 FIVB Women's Volleyball World Championship was held in August 2025.
+Sorawong Thienthong, Chairman of the Organizing Committee and Minister of Tourism and Sports, announced that the 2025 SEA Games and the 2025 ASEAN Para Games would be held under the themes of Green SEA Games and Sustainable Paralympics.
+The games aimed to achieve net-zero emissions by promoting eco-friendly transportation, utilizing sustainable products, and selecting venues that prioritized environmental protection.
+This environmentally friendly vision would also be implemented in the 2025 FIVB Women's Volleyball World Championship held in August 2025.